-Unlike a debit card or prepaid card, the issuer of a secured card may share your activity, such as your monthly payment history, with the major credit bureaus — Experian, Equifax® and TransUnion®.
-This can help you build a credit history, improve your credit health and eventually upgrade to an unsecured no-deposit card.
+Unlike a debit card or prepaid card, a secured card is an actual credit card.
+This means that the issuer of a secured card may share your activity, such as your monthly payment history, with the major credit bureaus — Equifax, Experian and TransUnion.
+By making on-time payments, this can help you build a credit history, improve your credit health and eventually upgrade to an unsecured no-deposit card.

 Can I get approved for a secured credit card?

 Just because you can make the required deposit doesn’t mean you’re guaranteed approval for a secured card.
 For example, Capital One will decline your application if you don’t meet certain conditions, such as having a bank account.

 Approval may be more likely with some secured credit cards than others, though.
 For example, Capital Bank, the issuer of the OpenSky® Secured Credit Visa® Card, doesn’t check your credit.

 Make sure you thoroughly read the agreement for your secured card to be sure you understand all of the terms and conditions, including the fees and annual percentage rate.

 How can a secured card help build credit?

 A secured card can help you build credit in a number of ways, as long as the card issuer reports activity to the credit bureaus.